 The new year is well underway, and many businesses are finding their stride and moving toward business growth in 2018.
 We hope many of you took our advice and set aside some time last year to map out goals for your own business.
-Even if you didn’t get around to it, however, there is still value in putting together a game plan to help you see success this year.
-And one aspect that all business owners should contemplate at some point is deciding how much to dedicate to marketing, in regard to both time and money.
+Even if you didn’t get around to it, it is never too late to put together a game to help you see success this year.
+All business owners should take a look at how much time and money to invest in digital marketing efforts.
 This can be a gray area for many business owners, especially those who have new companies and are trying to establish themselves.
-Even veteran business owners can have questions when it comes to figuring out the most effective areas in which to invest within a changing marketing landscape.
+Even veteran business owners can have questions when it comes to figuring out the most effective areas in which to invest.
+Especially within the changing digital marketing landscape.

 We’ve prepared a guide with some helpful considerations for all business owners.
-Our goal is to provide you with an understanding of what should be addressed and where marketing looks to be heading in the next few years.
-This can hopefully leave you with a strong jumping off point as you make your decisions about your business marketing in 2018.
+Our goal is to provide you with an understanding of what should be addressed and where digital marketing is heading in the next few years.
+This can hopefully leave you with a strong starting off point to make decisions about your business marketing in 2018.

 Working Out the Numbers

 There are many resources available to help business owners figure out how much to allocate to marketing.
 Perhaps one of the most helpful tools to utilize is a budget calculator.
 There are several available on business and financial websites.
 Additionally, if you have access to a financial advisor or an accountant, they should also be able to help you.